Malta

 There are so many beautiful spots to visit on Gozo that make it worth visiting.

-As noted, I spent 1.5 days exploring Gozo itself.
-I’ll let you know about the places I visited on my trip to make a perfect short trip itinerary.
-I stuck to the north of the island – this wasn’t intentional as such, it just worked out to be super convenient and made hitting up various different spots in a short time, while travelling by public transport and getting some walking in, very doable.
+As mentioned, I spent about a day and a half exploring the island itself (and one day on Comino Island from Gozo).
+Here’s an insight into the places I visited, which could serve as a perfect short-trip itinerary for you as it did me!
+I mainly stuck to the north of the island – not internationally, it just worked out to be super convenient, allowing me to hit up various different spots in a short time, while travelling by public transport and getting plenty of steps in!

-In short, after I arrived in the afternoon, I visited Tal-Mixta Cave, then had an explore of Victoria.
-The next day I headed to Wied Il-Għasri, before continuining on a coastal walk which allowed me to visit the Xwejni Salt Pans, past the beaches of Xwejni Bay and Qbajjar Bay, before reaching my endpoint of Marsalforn and taking the bus back to Victoria from there.
-I did still have daylight left after this so could have essentially done everything in the one day!
+In short, after arriving in the afternoon and checking in to my accommodation in Victoria, I first visited Tal-Mixta Cave, then explored Victoria itself a little.
+The next day I headed to Wied Il-Għasri, before continuing on a coastal walk that took me past the Xwejni Salt Pans, as well as the beaches of Xwejni Bay and Qbajjar Bay, before reaching my endpoint of Marsalforn.
+From there, I caught the bus back to Victoria.
+I did still have daylight left after this so could have essentially done everything in a single day!

 Victoria (ir-Rabat)

-As noted, Victoria is the capital of Gozo, and the best place to base yourself if spending more than a day on the island.
-This is not only because of the convenience of staying here, but because it really is a fantastic city.
+As noted, Victoria is the capital of Gozo, and the best place to base yourself if you’re spending more than a day on the island.
+This isn’t only for convenience, but because it really is a fantastic city.

 The main attraction of Victoria has to be the Citadel (Citadella)